 A further example of wordplay on the name "Isaac" occurs when the Torah records how he fled to the Philistine city of Gerar to escape a famine in the land.
 Like his father Abraham, Isaac lied by telling people that his wife Rebekah was his "sister."
 The Torah records that his deception was detected when Abimelech saw him "playing" with Rebekah: יִצְחָק מְצַחֵק אֵת רִבְקָה אִשְׁתּוֹ / "Isaac was 'sporting' with his wife Rebekah" (Gen. 26:8).
 The verb translated "sporting" is the intensive (piel) form of tzachak (צָחַק, "to laugh"), and clearly suggests the idea of caressing and fondling -- i.e., making love.

-Hebrew wordplay also applied to Isaac's sons, of course.
-When the twins were born, the first came out hairy and was named Esau (עֵשָׂו), perhaps from the Hebrew word esev (עֵשֶׂב), "grass"), whereas the second came out with his hand on his brother's heel, and was named Ya'akov (יַעֲקב, "grappler," from the word עָקֵב, "heel").
+Hebrew wordplay was also applied to Isaac's sons.
+When the twins were born, the first came out hairy and was named Esau (עֵשָׂו), perhaps from the word esev (עֵשֶׂב), "grass" or "weed" of the field), whereas the second came out with his hand on his brother's heel, and was named Ya'akov (יַעֲקב, "grappler," from the word עָקֵב, "heel").
 Later, when Esau learned that Jacob had taken away his blessing, he exclaimed, "Is he not rightly named "heel holder" (i.e., יַעֲקב)?
 For he has taken me by the heel (יַּעְקְבֵנִי) these two times.
 He took away my birthright, and behold, now he has taken away my blessing" (Gen. 27:36).

 [ Note: Because of time contraints this entry is currently unfinished...
 If it pleases God I will resume this topic at a later time, chaverim. ]